 Our Impact

-There is no more powerful mission than truly effecting change.
+There is no more powerful mission than truly creating change.
 The USC community — faculty, students and staff — work side by side with partners in Los Angeles to solve immediate problems, creating a constellation of people and networks collaborating toward the public good.
 Worldwide, our efforts address global health inequities, develop leadership and research in key cultural areas, train diplomats from myriad countries and more.

 Inventing Solutions